MohamedLEGH/blockchain-racket/README.md

 	* tcp connection

 * Adding storage with sqlite
+	* Storage of the current blockchain
+	* Storage of my balance
+	* Storage of the mempool of transactions ?

 * Adding wallet
 	* Bitcoin format for pubkeys
+	* Store the private key in a file

+#NICE TO HAVE

+* Cypher the file where the private key is stored (with a password)

 * Adding gossip protocol for message propagation